Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 A decision to go to war in Iraq can be analysed in the context of evolutionary theory.

-Persuasion had failed, economic sanctions had failed, international law had not been enforced, force was a last resort if interactions were to continue.
+Jaw Jaw and persuasion had failed, economic sanctions had failed, international law had not been enforced, military force was a last resort if interactions were to continue.

 There was a problem which wouldn't go away and required confrontation; a tit for a tat.

-The furore at the UN appeared to be about the level & timing of the commensurate response or 'serious consequences' not about guilt or innocence.
+The furore at the UN appeared to be about the level & timing of the commensurate forceful response, or 'serious consequences', not about guilt or innocence.
 Not whether to respond?
-But rather what type of commensurate response?
+But rather what type of response?

 But don't get it wrong ...
-Iraq was one incident, one example of response to terrorist dictators, but all responses are experimental because nobody knows the outcomes in advance.
+Iraq was just one incident, one example of a response to terrorist dictators, but all responses are experimental because nobody knows the outcomes in advance.
 Angst & blame are the inevitable result of a top down 'intelligent design' myth & mind set.
 Iraq had an opportunity to start the slow process of building institutions and embracing the synergies of liberal democracy.
 Democracy had to be learned ... it was about cooperative synergies and not about the 'power' of 51% of the population to screw 49% ...
+Liberal Democracy was about protecting minorities ... read the UDHR

-The real schism is about cultural beliefs and values.
+The real schism was in cultural beliefs and values.
 The difference between an evolved bottom up positive sum culture of freedom fighters and an imposed top down zero sum culture of terrorists dictators.

 Of course, we are biased, we believe in biological history, in the evolving institutions of liberal democracy.

-The toppling of Saddam Hussein and destroying his army was one battle in a long the war against zero sum dictatorship terror.
+The toppling of Saddam Hussein and destroying his army was just one battle in a long long war against zero sum dictatorship terror.

 The Rice Doctrine was a confirmation of the bottom up evolution of cultural 'tit for tat' -

-'terrorist threats must be confronted' ... survival behaviour, cooperative tit for a tat
+'terrorist threats must be confronted' ... survival behaviour, cooperative synergies from tit for a tat

-'stand shoulder to shoulder with allies' ... cultural belief, cooperative tit for tat
+'stand shoulder to shoulder with allies' ... cultural belief, cooperative synergies from tit for tat

 '18 UN resolutions' ... jaw jaw first then a just war was a legal last resort

-'dodgy dossier' ... trivialised the presentation of deep cultural beliefs
+'dodgy dossiers' ... naive trivialised presentations of deep cultural beliefs

 'mission accomplished' ... removal of a threatening dictator Saddam Hussein

-'the rest is up to the Iraqi people themselves' ... liberal democracy, by definition cannot be imposed, the cooperative institutions of the Kurds, the Shiites & the Sunnis must emerge.
-Others can only 'help'.
+'the rest is up to the Iraqi people themselves' ... liberal democracy, by definition cannot be imposed, the cooperative institutions of the Kurds, the Shiites & the Sunnis must emerge bottom up.

-A decision to go to war is far more important than trivial games of betting on outcomes, or hide and seek the bomb, or petty party politics, or dodgy dossiers, or replacing one dictator with another.
+A decision to go to war is far more important than irrelevant games of betting on outcomes, or hide & seek the bomb, or petty party politics, or dodgy dossiers, or replacing one dictator with another.
 The last time I looked things were a tad more complicated than that and such simplistic knee jerk hysteria only encouraged the terrorist wedges against liberal democracy.

 Cultural behaviour based on tit for tat evolved over aeons and evolutionary theory explains how and why the cooperative institutions of freedom & democracy emerged & thrived and exposed the folly of failing to confront aggressive threats.

-The decision to try force was the only evolutionarily stable response to a failure to persuade and to a failure to enforce rights based law in the face of ongoing threats.
+The decision to try force was the only evolutionarily stable response left after a failure to interact through free & fair trade ... a failure to persuade ... and to a failure to enforce international rights based law in the face of ongoing threats.

 Perhaps we can go further.
 It is quite impossible, physically impossible, for any evolved system of cooperation to grow and prosper in the absence of defensive responses.
 The environment can never be safe, more survival 'know how' always results in more niche opportunities for predators & parasites.

-Confrontation is essential for survival but the outcomes of confrontation are unknowable ... outcomes will emerge from the decisions of the people of Iraq and the institutions which evolve there … that is the nature of freedom & democracy … and ultimately it is free democratic institutions which define the difference between freedom fighters and terrorists …
+Confrontation of dictators is essential for the survival of liberal democracy but the outcomes of confrontation are unknowable ... outcomes will emerge from the decisions of the peoples and their institutions which evolve … that is the nature of freedom & democracy … and ultimately it is free democratic institutions which define the difference between freedom fighters and terrorists …

 john p birchall